HPV Infection and Cervical Cancer

 Who is most at risk?

-• People who have or have been using birth control pills for 5 or more years
+- People who have or has been using birth control pills for 5 or more years

 Cervical Cancer Fact Sheet